 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Adelaide air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Adelaide is currently 1.2 times the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|